Become a Registered Nurse at UHBW

 Assessment Centre

-If successful at application stage, we plan to deliver an assessment centre.
+If successful at application stage, you will be invited to an assessment centre.

 Similar to an interview, you will join a group of other applicants, to perform tasks and activities that test your suitability for the job.
 You will also be tested on your understanding of the role, our values and behaviours.